 informs us that "The appearance of Joseph Charles MacKenzie's Sonnets for

 Christ the King, marks a significant paradigm shift in the history of Anglo-American poetry."
 The wayward comma aside, is

 it not obvious that we are in the presence of a staggering genius?
 Muck's breathless press release tells us that his book contains "major

 poetry by a major poet" and that he is "one of the foremost sonneteers in the

 world."
-(Again like Shakespeare!)
+(Again with the Shakespeare comparisons!)
 Who has made such extravagant claims for

 Muck?
 Another Society mainstay, James

 Sale, a "Fellow of the Royal Society of Arts."
 (What, no peerage?)
 As

 been made for Mr. Sale.